otagomohio/2019-06-11_GBS_EE/sessions/stacks_exerciseI_dataprep.md

     • Run `ls` in your lane1 directory: what outputs did fastqc create?

-    • Let's try to copy the html file to your local computer in order to visualise it
+    • Let's try to copy the html file that fastq created to your local computer in order to visualise it

     • Open a new terminal window **without closing the current one** and stay on your local computer (i.e. do **not** login to mahuika).

     • Check out [how to copy files](https://support.nesi.org.nz/hc/en-gb/articles/360000578455-File-Transfer-with-SCP).
-To identify the Mahuika path,          use the ```pwd``` command on the terminal window that is logged into Mahuika.
+To identify the path to the file on Mahuika,          use the ```pwd``` command in the lane1 directory on the terminal window that is logged into Mahuika (don't forget to add the name of the file you want to copy to the end of this path).

     • Once you have this file on your local computer, just double-click on it to open it with your favorite browser.